行程信息

 Over 136 miles of sprawling countryside await on a car trip from Dublin to Cork.
 From the bustling streets of Ireland's political headquarters to the lanes of the nation's self-proclaimed "Real Capital," it's nothing but lush greenery, mystical castles, and charming villages encircled by rustic farmyards.

+Every twist and turn is like a page from a picture book of unspoiled natural beauty.
+That's until the multicolored buildings of the Republic of Ireland's second-largest city come into sight.
 Nothing should spoil such a stunning drive through the heart of Ireland's Ancient East.
 So we put together an in-depth guide that includes the best way to get from Dublin to Cork and travel tips to enhance this bucket list car ride!

 After driving from Dublin to Cork, you'll have entered Ireland's second-largest city, home to over 264,000 welcoming locals.
 Its location along the River Lee and the southern tip of the island makes it one of the most significant regions, thanks to its proximity to continental Europe.